LazyDogg/misc-go/readme.md

 ### My First Contribution is the Error Handling Function

-> This is a simple function that opens 3 possibilities to handle the error given
+> This is a simple function that opens 3 possibilities to handle the error given:
-> First is panic the program (giving true to the errors.PanOrPrint, and nil to errors.Receive)
+> *First is panic the program (giving true to the errors.PanOrPrint, and nil to errors.Receive)*
-> Second is to print in the stdout without panic (giving false to the errors.PanOrPrint, and nil to errors.Receive)
+> *Second is to print in the stdout without panic (giving false to the errors.PanOrPrint, and nil to errors.Receive)*
-> Third is to receive the error mensage in a string variable, giving the address in errors.Receive
+> *Third is to receive the error mensage in a string variable, giving the address in errors.Receive*
+>
 > Here's a example
 >
 > `func main(){